Craniosynostosis

 What Causes Craniosynostosis?

-It’s not clear why some children experience a premature fusing of the sutures.
-In some cases there is a family history of the abnormality, but more often there is no apparent reason for it.
+It is not clear why some children experience a premature fusion of the sutures.
+In some cases there is a family history of the abnormality, but more often there is no apparent cause.
 A child with craniosynostosis usually has no other abnormality, but in some cases it is part of a larger syndrome caused by a genetic mutation.
 Children with craniosynostosis should be examined to rule out other possible genetic disorders or malformations.

 Children with craniosynostosis or other craniofacial abnormalities are best treated at a major medical center with a comprehensive Craniofacial Program, where experts from a wide range of disciplines have expertise in craniofacial disorders.